 What you’ll build

-• A drag-and-drop file picker (.csv and .xlsx).
+• A file picker (.xls / .xlsx).

-• An upload action with progress feedback.
+• An upload action (indeterminate loading state).

-• A success / row-level error screen.
+• A success toast + redirect, or a row-level error screen.

 Prerequisites

-• An authenticated user.
+• An authenticated user with Permissions.simulation.

 • X-Preferred-Partner-Id set.